 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-- Make sure the content is obviously identifiable
+- Make sure the label’s meaning is clear

 - Take into account differences between platforms

 - Don’t rely solely on the ‘bio’ or previous posts